Error

 We moved the ship's access ramps ashore.
 They are normally carried on board.
 This change allowed us to reduce more weight and emissions.

-We Eco-designed the routes
+We adjusted our routes

-We tried to find better fuel
+We looked for better fuel

 We pioneered the use of Marine Gas Oil: a lighter, less polluting and lower sulphur fuel.